folivetti/symreg-course/ExtraTopics/Simplification.md

 ## Optimal Expression
 \justifying

-Finding the optimal expression is not simply applying these rules sequentially.
+Finding the optimal expression is not as simple as applying these rules sequentially.
 The order of the application matters, enumerating all possible orders leads to a combinatorial explosion.